WICG/display-locking/README.md

 use-cases, but neither the spec draft nor the TAG review are available at this time.

-This is currently implemented in Chromium M85 behind a --enable-blink-features=CSSContentVisibilityHiddenMatchable flag.
+This is currently implemented in Chromium M85 behind the `--enable-blink-features=CSSContentVisibilityHiddenMatchable` flag.

 #### Additional information

-* spec draft -- not yet available.
+* spec draft — not yet available.
 * [explainer](https://github.com/WICG/display-locking/blob/master/explainers/content-visibility-hidden-matchable.md)
-* TAG review -- not yet available.
+* TAG review — not yet available.

 ### `contain-intrinsic-size`